heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 # Testing documentation
-The application has automated unittests and a functionalities that allow user to create test and analysis material and run an extended test/analysis-set on selected materials.
+The application has automated unittests and functionalities for user to create test and analysis material and run an extended analysis-set on selected materials.
+Sample material is provided.

 ## Automated tests
 The automated tests are divided into two categories.
 Lighter tests are run every time the application is launched.
 These tests ensure that the basic functionalities of the application run correctly.
 If any of the tests fail, the application won't start.
 These tests include (but are not limited to):